isomerpages/pmo-nccs/media/speeches/_posts/2013-05-13-speech-by-dr-vivian-balakrishnan-minister-for-the-environment-and-water-resources-at-the-creating-climate-wealth-summit-on-13-may-2013.md

 subtitle: 13 May 2013
 permalink: /media/speeches/speech-by-dr-vivian-balakrishnan-minister-for-the-environment-and-water-resources-at-the-creating-climate-wealth-summit-on-13-may-2013
 ---
-### SPEECH BY MINISTER FOR THE ENVIRONMENT AND WATER RESOURCES DR VIVIAN BALAKRISHNAN AT THE CREATING CLIMATE WEALTH SUMMIT ON 13 MAY 2013

 Great fortunes will be made or lost at moments of inflexion, and our world is going through several inflexion points even as we speak.